 Whenever a toddler hits, there are unseen forces at work.
 Emotional forces.
 Although your toddler may have a poker face, or might even be laughing when he hits, his aggression is being driven by emotion.
 Usually, that emotion is fear.

 First and foremost, you need to know that your toddler doesn’t want to hurt you or anyone else, and he certainly doesn’t want to become “the bad kid” in your mind.
-He doesn’t need punishment; in fact, punishment and time out can easily make it more likely that he will hit in the future.
+When your toddler hits they don’t need punishment; in fact, punishment and time out can easily make it more likely that he will hit in the future.
 He needs you.

 Toddlers are young and eager scientists.
 They experiment night and day—that’s how they learn how things work.
 It’s how they build their storehouse of understanding about their parents, their playmates, and how the world around them works.
-One thing almost every toddler will experiment with is hitting.
+So, toddlers hit, it’s one thing almost every toddler will experiment with.

 If it’s your child’s first or second or third hit, take it easy.
 The thing to do is to gently, calmly move his arm away from the person he’s hitting, so he can’t hit again.
 You can let him try.
 Just keep his arm from landing on you or anyone else.
 Mild words like, “No, that doesn’t feel good,” or, “I can’t let you do that,” might be helpful.
 You want to give him information, not a blast of reaction.
 If you don’t react wildly (and as long as he’s not witnessing hitting in his daily life), his hitting experiments will play themselves out.
 After a few tries, it will lose its novelty, and he’ll move on to climbing, or running, or throwing balls, or playing with the kitty.
 This video explores how to stop aggression with play.

 If you respond with harshness when your toddler hits, his hitting behavior will persist.